Nishtha Langer

 Dr. Langer's research has been forthcoming or published at top tier journals, including Management Science, Information Systems Research (ISR), MIS Quarterly, and Journal of Management Information Systems, amongst others, and widely presented and acclaimed by both academic and industry audience.
 Her recent publication examining gender and promotions in the IT industry has been featured on INFORMS' Resoundingly Human podcast and elsewhere.
 This study was awarded a Best Publication of 2020 by the Senior Scholars Consortium, Association of Information Systems at the International Conference on Information Systems, 2021.
 This study also features in the Responsible Research in Business and Management (RRBM) Honor Roll (2023)

 Before joining RPI, Dr. Langer was an Assistant Professor of Information Systems at the Indian School of Business, Hyderabad.
-She was also a visiting faculty at the Gies College of BusinessUniversity of Illinois at Urbana-Champaign.
+She was also a visiting faculty at the Gies College of BusinessUniversity of Illinois at Urbana-Champaign as well as a Visiting Research Fellow, Warwick Business School, University of Warwick, Coventry, UK, while on her sabbatical.
 In a prior life, she worked as a Systems Analyst at Arbella Insurance, Boston, MA and as a Systems Engineer at Tata Infotech Ltd., India (now part of Tata Consultancy Services).
 She holds a Bachelor in Engineering from Delhi College of Engineering, University of Delhi, Delhi and an M.S. and a Ph.D. in Management (with specialization in Information Systems) from the Tepper School of BusinessCarnegie Mellon University.

 Dr. Langer's Google Scholar Profile can be found here and her ORC-ID is available here.